Learn more about telephone counselling

 For clients with a hectic or full schedule, telephone counselling can be a more convenient means of accessing emotional support.
-E.g. if you travel regularly, have significant work commitments or are a full time carer, you may have little free time available to attend regular weekly face-to-face sessions.
-Telephone counselling in these circumstances can be more time efficient as you can schedule regular sessions more flexibly to suit you.
+For example, if you travel regularly, have significant work commitments or are a full-time carer, you may have little free time available to attend regular weekly face-to-face sessions.
+Telephone counselling in these circumstances can be more time-efficient as you can schedule regular sessions more flexibly to suit you.
 This type of counselling can also more economical as many counsellors offer lower telephone session fees.

 Finally, if you live remotely or experience health conditions which pose a barrier to seeing a counsellor in person, this means you can still receive support.

 Counsellors may well vary in how they work but, generally, you will need the following to get started:

 - access to a telephone to call your counsellor for your sessions

 - access to a confidential space where you can talk freely

 - to complete counselling assessment documents provided by the counsellor